aethrvmn/linux-kernel-nim/README.md

 #### The future of system programming is here.

 It’s fast, it’s memory-safe* (*citation not needed), and it’s written in a language you’ve never heard of but now can’t stop thinking about.

-Why Choose Nim Over C?
+#### Why Choose Nim Over C?

    - C is for Cringe🤮, Complicated🤮, and Catastrophic🤮.
-   - Nim is for Next-Gen👑, Noble👑, and Not C👑.
+   - Nim is for Next-Gen👑, Noble👑, and Not-C👑.

 #### Here are some testimonials from kernel enthusiasts:

    - "Finally, a kernel I can feel good about." – Kern L. Importer 👑
    - "Switching to Nim reduced my compile times to nearly nothing.
-Mainly because I don’t compile it." 👑 -- Windows User
+Mainly because I don’t compile it." 👑 - Windows User
    - "The future isn’t just Nim, it’s crowned Nim." 👑